aretelic/n8n-nodes-xero-extended/README.md

 - **Manual Journals**: Create, Get, Get Many
 - **History and Notes**: Create Note, Get History

+Users can also benefit from the increased scopes to perform custom API calls with expanded actions.

 ## Credentials

 This node uses Xero OAuth2 credentials that are separate from the standard Xero node.
 The credentials request additional scopes not included in the original Xero base node.